• Skip to primary navigation

 This appetizer is fun to serve and delicious to eat!

-Delicous Any Time of Year
+Delicious Any Time of the Year

 While these Jalapeño Bacon Mummies have a distinctive look that's perfect and so fun for Halloween, this is a delicious appetizer that can be served any time of year.
 Simply leave the candy eyeballs off.